-Relevant management attend meetings of the Audit Committee to discuss the issues being addressed.
-Clearly, with the business closed, these reviews were curtailed but a programme of activities has now been resumed.
-After consideration, the Audit Committee has confirmed that the existing arrangements for internal audit remain appropriate Management may from time to time augment the internal audit resource with specialist external resources.
-External expertise is also used if assurance is required on any areas of risk or controls where the Committee considers the business may be exposed This year this included an external review of the CJRS claim and looking forward. external expertise will be used to support our cyber security review.
+Relevant management attend meetings of the Audit Committee to discuss the issues boing addressed.
+Clearly, with the business. closed, these reviews were curtailed but a programme of activities has now been resumed After consideration, the Audit Committee has confirmed that the existing arrangements for internal audit remain appropriate.
+Management may from time to time augment the internal audit resource with special st external resources.
+External exportise is also used. if assurance is required on any areas of risk or controls where the Committee considers the business may be exposed.
+This year this included an external review. of the CJRS claim and looking forward external expertise will be used to support our cyper security review